10/10

 | minimal-flask-api | baseline | First real OSS repo migrated green |

-| flask-restx-api | framework | Extension / marshalling wall |
+| flask-restx-api | framework | Extension / marshalling wall, now 3/3 |

-| flaskr (Pallets tutorial) | structural | Templates + factory + auth-shaped flows |
+| flaskr (Pallets tutorial) | structural | Templates + factory + auth + CLI; the acceptance benchmark; a hand migration under the same oracle defines the target |

 | watchlist | structural | flask_sqlalchemy + sessions |